aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **Status**

 This project is waiting for parts to arrive from aliExpress.
-Will resume at the end of October 2022.
+Will resume at the end of November 2022.
 In 2 weeks time.

 <br>